plot_olympic_golds(olympic_data, "United States", min_year = 2000, by_gender = TRUE)Project Checkpoint 8

 Once you have a name,

-follow the steps from the Week 8 Practice Activity to produce a package directory and publish it on GitHub.
+Follow the steps from the Week 8 Practice Activity to produce a package directory (with no functions in it yet!) and publish it on GitHub.

 Update the